Chapter 2: The Infrastructure of Trust

 ## Next Steps

-- [ ] Review literature on music emotion theory
+- [ ] Review literature on my topic

 - [ ] Identify variables in the dataset relevant to my questions

-- [ ] Develop a codebook for lyric sentimentStep 3: Organizing Notes
+- [ ] Begin developing operational definitionsStep 3: Organizing Notes

 Create folders to organize your research: